by Tom Allen

 3.Split of Targets by Value Driver/Deal Rationale (e.g. Growth/Innovation/Talent)

-Additionally, this metric provides a company with oversight of all potential deals and where the primary focus is at any one time.
+Additionally, this metric provides a company with oversight of all potential deals and where the primary focus is at any one time, which only helps with M&A pipeline management.

 4.Time to Move A Target Though the Pipeline